ray-project/ray/doc/source/ray-observability/getting-started.rst

   When using the Ray dashboard, it is highly recommended to also set up Prometheus and Grafana.
   They are necessary for critical features such as :ref:`Metrics View <dash-metrics-view>`.
-  See :ref:`Ray Metrics <ray-metrics>` to learn how to set up Prometheus and Grafana.
+  See :ref:`Configuring and Managing the Dashboard <observability-configure-manage-dashboard>` to learn how to set up Prometheus and Grafana.

   .. _dash-workflow-cpu-memory-analysis: